voschezang/coding-handbook/quotes.md

 - The past does not exist.
 - What I like most about vinyl is the cost and inconvenience.
 - Learning implies unlearning.
+- I don’t want to disrupt this silence.

 ## Leisure